String Diagrams with Factorized Densities: Background: abstract and concrete categorical probability

+Unless otherwise mentioned, this paper will work with $\Meas$ and $\Stoch$ as strict, causal Markov categories\footnote{The latter property is shown in Example 11.35 of Fritz~\cite{Fritz2020}}.
+When the ambient category and $\sigma$-algebra is clear from context, $f: Z \leadsto X$ will abbreviate $f: \Stoch((Z, \Sigma_Z), (X, \Sigma_X))$.
+In the concrete case of $\Stoch$, measurable maps give the deterministic maps $\Meas \simeq \Stoch_{det} \subseteq \Stoch$.
 While Markov categories provide a compositional setting for nondeterministic processes, Markov kernels in these categories only provide probability measures for their outputs given their inputs.
 By design, they ``forget'' (i.e.~marginalize over) all intermediate randomness in long chains of composition.
 Section~\ref{sec:gadgets} will build up a novel setting that ``remembers'' (i.e.~does not marginalize over) joint distributions over all intermediate random variables through long chains of composition, and will show when there exist probability densities with respect to the joint distributions thus formed.